Component Object Model: History

 Introduced in 1987, Dynamic Data Exchange (DDE) was one of the first interprocess communication technologies in Windows.
 It allowed sending and receiving messages in so-called conversations between applications.

-Antony Williams, involved in architecting COM, distributed two papers within Microsoft that embraced the concept of software components: Object Architecture: Dealing With the Unknown – or – Type Safety in a Dynamically Extensible Class Library in 1988 and On Inheritance: What It Means and How To Use It in 1990.
+Tony Williams, involved in architecting COM, distributed two papers within Microsoft that embraced the concept of software components: Object Architecture: Dealing With the Unknown – or – Type Safety in a Dynamically Extensible Class Library in 1988 and On Inheritance: What It Means and How To Use It in 1990.
 These provided the foundation of many of the ideas behind COM.

 Object Linking and Embedding (OLE), Microsoft's first object-based framework, was built on DDE and designed specifically for compound documents.
 It was introduced with Word and Excel in 1991, and was later included with Windows, starting with version 3.1 in 1992.
 An example of a compound document is a spreadsheet embedded in a Word document.
 As changes are made to the spreadsheet in Excel, they appear automatically in the Word document.

 In 1991, Microsoft introduced the Visual Basic Extension (VBX) technology with Visual Basic 1.0.
 A VBX is a packaged extension in the form of a dynamic-link library (DLL) that allows objects to be graphically placed in a form and manipulated by properties and methods.
 These were later adapted for use by other languages such as Visual C++.
 Windows 3.1 integrated OLE 1.0.

 In 1992, Microsoft released OLE 2 with its new underlying object model, COM.
 The COM application binary interface (ABI) was the same as the MAPI ABI (released in 1992), and like it was based on MSRPC and ultimately on the Open Group's DCE/RPC.
 COM was created to replace DDE since its text-based conversation and Windows messaging design was not flexible enough to allow sharing application features in a robust and extensible way.
 The COM introduced UUID as identifier.

 In 1994, the OLE custom control (OCX) technology, based on COM, was introduced as the successor to VBX.
 At the same time, Microsoft stated that OLE 2 would be known simply as "OLE".
 Windows NT 3.5 and Windows 95 integrated OLE 2.0.

 In early 1996, Microsoft found a new use for OCX extending their web browser's capability.
 Microsoft renamed some parts of OLE relating to the Internet as ActiveX, and gradually renamed all OLE technologies to ActiveX, except the compound document technology that was used in Microsoft Office.

 Later in 1996, Microsoft extended COM to work across the network with DCOM.

+In 1997, Windows CE integrated support for COM.